 Lists of text might be great for you if you have cool colour names like Wooly Pink or Fluffy Yellow, but probably you came to read this page to find out about our colour swatches.

-To enable the colour swatches, select the Colour Display type then hit Save and then you’ll see your colours with a little colour selector next to them.
+To enable the colour swatches, select on of the Colour Display types then hit Save and then you’ll see your colours with a little colour selector next to them.